 What is low stomach acid?

-Stomach acid, or hydrochloric acid (HCL), is secreted by the stomach.
+Stomach acid, or hydrochloric acid (HCL), is produced by the stomach.
 It helps us to digest and absorb proteins and other nutrients in our diet.
-HCL also protects us by killing various pathogenic microorganisms like as parasites, yeast, and bacteria.
-As such hydrochloric acid plays a vital role in digestion and if levels are too low then the whole digestive process does not work properly with increased risk of developing food intolerance.
+HCL also protects us by killing various pathogenic micro-organisms like parasites, yeast, and bad bacteria.
+As such hydrochloric acid plays a vital role in our digestion.
+But if levels are too low (hypochlorhydria) then the whole digestive process does not work properly increasing the risk of food intolerance or food allergy.

 For the stomach to produce HCL, the body needs to absorb zinc from our diet.
 Zinc-rich foods include: pumpkin seeds, oysters and crab, beef and pork, fortified breakfast cereals, baked beans and cashew nuts.
-A low level of stomach acid can result in other deficiencies, such as a lack of iron, vitamin B-12, and calcium.
+[More detail on zinc rich foods]

-Hypochlorhydria or low stomach acid (hydrochloric acid) causes many digestive problems.
+Low levels of stomach acid can result in deficiencies, such as a lack of iron, vitamin B-12, and calcium, and causes many digestive problems.
 Heartburn, sour stomach, or stomach upsets, nausea, and pain are often associated with excess acid, but in fact low stomach acid can also causes these issues.
-In fact research shows that far more people suffer from low stomach acid than from excess acid.
+What’s more research shows that far more people suffer from low stomach acid than from excess acid.

 Proper stomach acid production is vital to unlocking perfect digestion.
 The digestive process downstream from the stomach is controlled chiefly by acid (pH) changes.
 If the pH is wrong from the beginning, everything downstream from the small intestine to the large intestine will likely be compromised.